 Ice molds are the latest craze in home bars across the country.
 Not only do they create clear ice cubes, but they’re also crafted to help you better enjoy your beverages.
 Take the Rabbit Clear Ice Cube Tray, for example.
 The special insulated mold freezes regular tap water from top to bottom.
 This method of freezing removes the bubbles and gasses that cause that cloudy look.
 You get clear ice cubes with minimal effort.

 The mold also creates a denser ice cube that will melt slower in your drink, and it keeps the ice from diluting the taste.
 You wind up with a sizeable clear cube that fits perfectly in your glass of whiskey, and won’t interfere with the taste.

 It’s no wonder that ice molds are so popular for enjoying fine liqueurs and signature cocktails.
 After all, if you want to serve something on the rocks, you should make sure those rocks are just as appealing as what goes over them.

-This last method is pretty, provided that you have a small lunch cooler, and a good amount of freezer space.
-All you need to do is fill your ice tray with water, and place it inside your lunch cooler.
+This last method requires a small lunch cooler and a good amount of freezer space.
+You fill your ice tray with water and place it inside your lunch cooler.
 You can use purified water if you want, but tap water works just fine as well.

 The insulated cooler, just like the fancy ice molds, will freeze the cubes from the top to bottom.
 The bubbles and impurities are removed as the water freezes, and you’re left with a set of crystal clear cubes.

-Though you probably never thought much before about how clear your ice cubes are, you’re probably excited to try these methods for clearer ice cubes at home.
+Though you probably never thought much before about how clear your ice cubes are, you’re probably excited to try these methods for how to make clear ice cubes at home.
 Now that you know three easy ways, you can do a little experimenting of your own.
-You can play around with boiling and freezing methods, molds, and even types of water, until you achieve your own perfect recipe.
+You can play around with boiling and freezing methods, molds, machines, and even types of water until you achieve your own perfect recipe.